alindeman/upgradingtorails4/text/01_introduction.markdown

   Rails 3).
 * Rails 4 [removes the `:assets` group from Gemfile](#no-assets-group).
 Be sure to move gems like sass-rails and coffee-rails to the top level.
+* Updated information about [encrypted cookies](#encrypted-cookies).
+Rails 3
+  cookies are upgradable to Rails 4 cookies, but the API looks different than it did in Rails 4.0.0.beta1.

 #### 0.9: March 21, 2013